ferrocene/ferrocene/CONTRIBUTING.rst

 source license.
 That's always been our goal, and since we announced our effort, a lot of people and organizations expressed their interest in it!

-The specification is not finished though, and we want to manage your expectations on how much we’ll be able to interact with the community in this
+The specification is still a work in progress and while we're open to contributions, we want to manage your expectations on how much we'll be able to interact with the community in this repository:
-repository:

 * We're a small team working on Ferrocene, with the ambitious goal of achieving ISO 26262 qualification of the Rust compiler by the end of the year.